 Home education is just the British term for homeschooling.

-The official website of the UK government defines what they understand on home education here.
+The official website of the UK government defines what they understand on home education.
 It’s easy: Teaching your kid at home instead of sending it to a school.
 So, home education in the UK is understood as what in the US is called ‘homeschooling’.
 For an official British representation of home education go here.
 You’ll find lots of information on what is specific with the British home education system, lots of resources, legal advice, and a resource to connect with other home education families in the UK.
 A British newspaper even dedicated a polarizing essay on homeschooling in the UK in 2018 as being a more individual way to teaching children.

-Alternatively, you may go with an institution to guide you in your first years of home education.
+Alternatively, you may homeschool with an institution to guide you in your first years of home education.
 If the institution is accredited it means it has passed a process successfully, in which it proofed to provide standardized material, books, lessons and even degrees.

 3. Home Education in the UK and Internationally

 First of all, if you’re looking for YOUR country, which is not the UK, check the international list and find the legal status of homeschooling in your place.

 In the UK, there are slight difference between the four states.
 Go directly to the information of a homeschool association to learn about each state: